leewujung/fundamentals/boat_tutorials/landing.md

 Ever wondered how whales chat across vast ocean basins?
 Or how we can "see" underwater without light to track fish or map the seafloor?

-In this exectuble Jupyter book, you will find tutorials that **introduce fundamental ocean acoustics concepts via plain languages and interactive "widgets"** that you can play with to develop physical intuition and think about ocean acoustic problems in a holistic manner.
+In this executable Jupyter Book, you will find tutorials that **introduce fundamental ocean acoustics concepts via plain languages and interactive "widgets"** that you can play with to develop physical intuition and think about ocean acoustic problems in a holistic manner.

 Ocean acoustics technology powers a wide range of real-world applications.
 We hope these tutorials will offer an entry point for anyone interested to dive deeper into the fascinating world of underwater sound.